 **This translation blog post should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.

-All Language Alliance, Inc., provider of legal translation services for immigration litigation, offers certified translation of supporting documents for an affirmative asylum application and legal interpreting services for asylum cases, legal translators and legal interpreters for immigration cases in Pashto, Albanian, Russian, Mandarin Chinese, Romanian, Bulgarian, Dari, Mongolian, French, Arabic, Spanish, and other languages.
+All Language Alliance, Inc., provider of legal translation services for immigration litigation, offers certified translation of supporting documents for an affirmative asylum application and legal interpreting services for asylum cases, legal translators and legal interpreters for immigration cases in Pashto, Albanian, Russian, Mandarin Chinese, Romanian, Bulgarian, Dari, Mongolian, French, Arabic, Spanish, Sinhala, and other languages.